 As I mentioned in my first post, I had wanted to move to New York from the time I was a child.
 This dream stemmed from a family vacation with my friend Heather.
 Her family took me with them to New York when I was eleven years old, and from that moment I never saw the world the same.
 My town was so small, and as much as I loved it there, I had been exposed to something so much bigger and I was forever obsessed.
 It was so glamorous and larger than life.
 I didn’t know why, but I wanted to be a part of it.
 I remember seeing the women wearing sneakers with their suits, carrying their heels in their handbags, and thinking, “I want to be like those women.”

-Both my parents are college educated which set the tone for that course of my life.
-There was never a doubt that I would go to college.
-I wanted to be in a city, so I chose to go to the University of North Carolina at Charlotte.
+From that point on, I wanted to be in a city, so I chose to move to Charlotte Charlotte.
 I spent eight years in Charlotte, four in school and four working there after I graduated.
 I certainly needed Charlotte as a buffer for the most culturally diverse city on the planet.
-Prior to Charlotte I had very little exposure to other cultures.
-In my hometown, it seemed everyone was Christian, and either white, black, or Latino.
-Charlotte has a mix of all types of race, religion, and culture.
+Prior to Charlotte I had very little exposure to other environments and backgrounds.
 My time spent there prepared me insurmountably for my move here.
 Without that buffer I do not know if I would have adjusted as well as I have.

 I find my personal evolution quite interesting, which is a major part of why I started this blog.
 My foundation was built on morals and manners- so no matter what changes I go through, that part of me stays the same.
 I always try my very hardest to do the right thing and be polite.
 My time in Charlotte educated me on different types of people and how to relate and adapt.
-I adjusted my Southern accent to be more neutral.
-In addition, I worked there in sales for 4 years, so I learned how to be a woman in business.
-Now that I am in New York, I have already noticed some changes.
+I have already noticed some changes.
 I’m more assertive and opinionated for sure, but I still practice good manners and wear my heart on my sleeve.
-I give to the poor when I can, I smile at everyone, and I offer my seat on the train if someone seems like they need it more than me.
-That’s just how I was raised.

 Follow me on IG: meggie_nyc